Sewerage and Wastewater Disposal

 Hair and lint build-up in the pump well means your greywater system must be cleaned out periodically.
 Direct contact with grey water should be avoided by wearing gloves.
 The discharge hose should be moved regularly to prevent run-off on to adjoining properties or ponding, which can provide a breeding ground for mosquitoes and an undesirable attraction for children.

-If you want to make any changes to your septic or greywater system you should contact Council first as most plumbing and drainage work requires a permit.
+If you want to make any changes to your septic or greywater system you should contact Council first as most Building and Plumbing requires a permit and must be carried out by a licenced tradesperson.

 All residents whose properties have a septic system should remember that their septic tank requires pumping out every four to five years.
 If this is not done, the accumulated solids can flow out into the soakage trenches.
 This can make the trenches fail continually causing wet areas on the surface and a potential health hazard.
 For environmental well-being, pump-outs should be performed by a qualified operator.